List of recurring The Simpsons characters: Fallout Boy

 In the series, Fallout Boy (alternatively voiced by Dan Castellaneta and Harry Shearer) first appears in a 1950s Radioactive Man serial film shown at a comic book convention in the episode "Three Men and a Comic Book".
 However, unlike many Simpsons characters, he has only made a handful of appearances since.
 While Radioactive Man is a broad parody of many superheroes, most obviously containing elements of Batman and Superman (and the comic incorporates an origin story similar to Marvel's Hulk), among others, Fallout Boy is mainly a parody of Robin (with his costume, references as being the 'young ward' of Radioactive Man, and his younger age and sidekick status) with elements of Spider-Man (his fictional comic book origin, for example).
 His catchphrase is "Jiminy Jillickers!"

 Fallout Boy also appears in a real-life comic book titled Radioactive Man, published by Bongo Comics (a comic created in part by Matt Groening, the creator of The Simpsons).
 In these comic books, Fallout Boy's real name is Rod Runtledge, he has a brother named Dodd.
 They live in Zenith City.
 Rod is a high school nerd living with his aunt, Aunt June.
 Fallout Boy was an average book worm, until one day, he was at a Radioactive demonstration, where he met up with Claude Kane.
 A tall piece of machinery fell towards them.
 Claude grabbed Rod and jumped over the rail, Claude holding onto the machine.
 The machine came to life, and as the ray passed through Claude, who became Radioactive Man, it hit Rod.
 Rod then got a pint-sized version of Radioactive Man's powers and became Fallout Boy.

 In the episode "Radioactive Man", Milhouse was chosen over Bart to play Fallout Boy in the Radioactive Man movie to be filmed in Springfield.

 The rock band Fall Out Boy took their name from this character.

 Fat Tony

-Francesca Terwilliger

-Francesca Terwilliger (voiced by Maria Grazia Cucinotta in "The Italian Bob", Tress MacNeille in "Funeral for a Friend") is the wife of Robert Underdunk Terwilliger, better known as Sideshow Bob.
-She first appears in the season 17 episode "The Italian Bob", when Sideshow Bob moved to Italy to get away from Bart for a fresh start.
-He became the mayor of a small Tuscan village and married Francesca, with whom he had a son called Gino, although Sideshow Bob never told her, or indeed anyone about his murderous past.
-However, when the Simpsons visited Italy, Lisa got drunk at a feast and told the whole town of the things he had done.
-After being thrown out of his village, Bob swore a vendetta against the Simpsons, which Francesca encouraged, saying they brought dishonor to the whole family.
-She helped her husband try (and fail) to kill them at the Colosseum.

-Her second appearance comes in the season 19 episode "Funeral for a Fiend" in which Sideshow Bob fakes his own death in a convoluted plot to kill Bart.